 History spans all cultures, eras, seasons and environments and is an immovable factor that can be called upon for knowledge and insight into how the world got to the point it is at now and how it will continue to develop in future.
 It will fire your curiosity and imagination, moving and inspiring you with the dilemmas, choices and beliefs of people in the past.
 It helps you to ask and answer questions of the present by engaging with the past.

-The Edexcel GCSE changes to the new syllabus from September and is in the process of being finalised.
 Your studies will span a 1000 year period and provide a varied and exciting course.
 The skills that you will develop over the two year course are valuable and transferable beyond the study of History.
 Your skills of analysis, debate and evaluation will all be developed, along with your ability to write coherently and convincingly.
 These skills are useful for a wide range of future areas of study and careers.
 Lesson activities are varied and include discussion, presentations and debate.

 There are 3 papers which are all examined at the end of year 11: